-Learn how to make Alton Brown's Spatchcock (or Butterfiled) Dry Brine Turkey.
-Read our review and see why we think it's the best turkey you will ever make.
+Learn how to make Alton Brown's Spatchcock (or Butterfiled) Dry Brine Turkey from how it is to spatchcock a turkey for a home chef to what seasonings you can use.
+Read through my full review and see why we think it's the best turkey you will ever make.

 Jump to: